 3. Cost-effectiveness: Some marketers think public relations and social media marketing are more cost-effective than SEO.

 Paid results have had a significant impact on what searchers see on Google.
-For instance, paid results appear at the top of the search results page, often before the organic (non-paid) results.
+For instance, paid results appear at the top of the search page, often before the organic (non-paid) results.
+In many cases, the first few results you see are sponsored, and you won’t see organically generated links until you scroll or swipe down.
 This means that searchers are more likely to see and click on paid results, especially if the ad is relevant to their search query.

 Google’s SGE

-Google’s Search Generative Experience (SGE) uses AI to provide complete answers to search questions at the top of the results.
+Google’s Search Generative Experience (SGE) uses AI, specifically Gemini, to provide complete answers to search questions at the top of the results.

 For instance, you may see info about vehicles that do well in the snow, can handle Vermont’s mud season, or have enough storage space for skis and snowboards.
-It may also show you other considerations you should keep in mind as you kick tires and peek under hoods.
+It may also show you other considerations you should consider as you kick tires and peek under hoods.
 For example, it may discuss the value of good highway gas mileage due to the distances between Vermont’s towns.

-Make no mistake about it: Google’s SGE is an SEO game changer.
+Make no mistake: Google’s SGE is an SEO game changer.
 But while it may seem like a nail in the coffin, it’s not.
 In fact, as we’ll discuss in the next section, it could breathe new life into SEO, especially for businesses.

 Organic SEO’s outlook for 2023

-Naysayers aside, organic SEO is still an important part of any digital marketing strategy and is expected to remain so through 2025 — and beyond.
+Naysayers aside, organic SEO is still a critical part of any digital marketing strategy and is expected to remain so through 2025 — and beyond.
+In fact, producing high-quality content, especially if you hire a writer, researcher, academic, or journalist, is one of the best ways to get to the first page of results.
 By leveraging the following, you can ensure a positive outlook for your SEO program in 2025:

-• Google’s SGE: You can leverage keywords and long-chain keywords to have your site be one of the sources for SGE’s answers.
+• Google’s SGEYou can use subheadings that directly answer user queries to have your site be one of the sources for SGE’s answers.
 On top of that, customers still get search results underneath the SGE answer.
-This means your site may be featured in either the SGE snippet or in traditional search results.
-This additional opportunity could give many businesses an SEO boost.
+Your site may be featured in the SGE snippet or traditional search results.
+This additional opportunity could give many businesses a significant SEO boost.

-• User Experience (UX): Google has placed a significant emphasis on user experience in recent years, and it’s a key factor in SEO in 2025 and 2025.
-This includes factors such as mobile-friendliness, page speed, ease of navigation, and overall design.
+• User Experience (UX): Google has significantly emphasized user experience in recent years and will be a key factor in SEO in 2025.
+This includes mobile-friendliness, page speed, ease of navigation, and overall design.
 Businesses that prioritize UX are more likely to rank well in search results.

-• E-E-A-T: Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T) is an important factor in SEO, particularly for businesses in the technical, health, and finance industries.
+• E-E-A-TExperience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T) are ever-important factors in SEO, particularly for businesses in the technical, health, and finance industries.
 Google is placing a greater emphasis on E-E-A-T to ensure that searchers are provided with accurate and trustworthy information.

-SEO is an essential part of digital marketing, as it helps ensure a website is visible in search engine results.
+SEO is an essential part of digital marketing, as it helps ensure a website’s visibility in search engine results.
 As such, digital marketers need to stay up-to-date on the latest SEO trends and challenges.

-The key is to focus on what Google says it wants, which, as mentioned above, is E-E-A-T. Your site’s content has to demonstrate expertise and authority while also engendering trust from searchers and other sites.
-The longer searchers spend on your pages, the more trust Google may assign to it.
-Similarly, every time someone finds something on your site valuable enough to link to it, you get a bump in your search engine rankings.
+The key is to focus on what Google says it wants, which, as mentioned above, is E-E-A-T. Your site’s content must demonstrate expertise and authority while engenders trust from searchers and other sites.
+The longer searchers spend time on your pages, the more trust Google may have in them.
+Similarly, whenever someone finds something on your site valuable enough to link to, you get a bump in your search engine rankings.

 Content saturation